Tour Frank Lloyd Wright's Pope-Leighey House Through Time

 It’s been disassembled, moved, and reassembled two—yes, two—times.
 But Frank Lloyd Wright’s Pope-Leighey House looks almost exactly as it did back when it was built in 1941.
 This is thanks, in part, to a recent restoration of its exterior siding, which you read all about in the Winter 2017 issue of Preservation magazine.

-That restoration comes just in time, as Pope-Leighey House readies itself to celebrate Wright’s 150th birthday on June 8, 2017.
-In honor of this momentous date, we take you on a tour of Pope-Leighey House—a National Trust Historic Site in Alexandria, Virginia—showing how it looked before its final move in 1996, and how it looks today.
+In this story, we'll take you on a tour of Pope-Leighey House—a National Trust Historic Site in Alexandria, Virginia—showing how it looked before its final move in 1996, and how it looks today.